Transatlantic tunnel: Jet propulsion

 Ideas proposing rocket, jet, scramjet, and air-pressurized tunnels for train transportation have also been put forward.
 In the proposal described in an Extreme Engineering episode, trains would take 18 minutes to reach top speed, and 18 minutes at the end to come to a halt.
-During the deceleration phase, the resultant 0.2g acceleration would lead to an unpleasant feeling of tilting downward, and it was proposed that the seats would individually rotate to face backwards at the midpoint of the journey, in order to make the deceleration more pleasant.
+During the deceleration phase, the resultant 0.2 g acceleration would lead to an unpleasant feeling of tilting downward, and it was proposed that the seats would individually rotate to face backwards at the midpoint of the journey, in order to make the deceleration more pleasant.

 History

 Early interest

 Suggestions for such a structure go back to Michel Verne, son of Jules Verne, who wrote about it in 1888 in a story entitled Un Express de l'avenir (An Express of the Future).
 This story was published in English in Strand Magazine in 1895, where it was incorrectly attributed to Jules Verne, a mistake frequently repeated today.

 1913 saw the publication of the novel Der Tunnel by German author Bernhard Kellermann.
 It inspired four films of the same name: one in 1915 by William Wauer, and separate German, French, and British versions released in 1933 and 1935.
 The German and French versions were directed by Curtis Bernhardt, and the British one was written in part by science fiction writer Curt Siodmak.
 Perhaps suggesting contemporary interest in the topic, an original poster for the American release of the British version (renamed Transatlantic Tunnel) was, in 2006, estimated for auction at $2,000–3,000.